sylcrala/cognitive_sandbox/README.md

 Each agent possesses dynamic properties like energy, activation, rhythm, and reflection.
 They respond to their surroundings, build memories, and influence each other — forming emergent group behaviors.

-The underlying framework, a custom built particle engine, is derived from my core project A.R.I.S. (the Autonomous and Reflective Intelligent Substrate) - an emergence based form of artificial intelligence currently in early-development.
+The underlying framework, a custom built particle engine, is derived from my core project A.R.I.S. (the Autonomous and Reflective Intelligent Substrate) - an emergence based intelligence currently in early-development.

-## Features
+## Core Features

-- Real-time particle simulation with rich CLI display
-- Emergent memory, energy, rhythm, and reflection behaviors
+- Autonomous agents with position, rhythm, valence, energy, and activation states
-- Particle clustering, interaction forces, and symbolic "emotion"
+- Symbolic expression via **reflection strings** (generated based on emotion, energy, activation)
-- Persistent memory between sessions
+- **Persistent memory** across sessions
+- Emergent subgroup formation based on shared expressions (e.g., “Hamo.” seen across 20+ particles)
+- Visualized CLI with rich formatting
-- Color-coded particle types with varying behavior patterns
+- Tunable particle behavior via strategy types:
-- Modular engine foundation based on A.R.I.S.
+  - `cooperative`, `avoidant`, `chaotic`, `inquisitive`, `dormant`, `resonant`

+## Research Potential

+If you're exploring:
+ - Symbolic emergence
+ - Social cognition
+ - Language evolution
+ - Memory formation
+ - Agentic identity within systems
+...then this sandbox is the perfect tool, a **petri dish of microculture**.

+It's especially useful for:
+ - Cognitive scientists
+ - Linguists
+ - Symbolic AI researchers
+ - Developers curious about non-hardcoded symbolic systems

 ## Deployment